-My initial exposure to Steps was and is owed to my love and interest in the Spice Girls, another United Kingdom export, though worlds away from the pre-fab pep pop Steps favored.
-The Spice Girls opened my ears and eyes to the international music scenes, because of this I was able to fall under the sway of the Steps spell in the late spring of 2000.
+My initial exposure to Steps was, and is, owed to my love of the Spice Girls.
+The Spice Girls, another United Kingdom export, were worlds away from the pre-fab pep pop Steps favored.
+What the Spice Girls did was open my ears to the international music scenes and that allowed me to find Steps in the spring of 2000.

 Even more so than second albums, third albums are notoriously difficult in pop.
 For while a second album can lodge itself in the slipstream of all the excitement that comes with a debut, third albums are there to see bands "standing on their feet" and "proving themselves," and-call the police!-"taking a more mature direction' by "writing our own material."

-In the decade since their disbanding, much has changed in the world.
+In the decade since their break-up much has changed.
 Performers like Steps, as they do, tend to be appreciated when they aren't as ubiquitous.
-Now, their work is being crowned by former cynics.
+Now their work is being crowned by former cynics.
 For me, a strange homecoming has taken place.
-I don't believe in the idea of "guilty pleasure," at least in music anyway.
-Every artist has their place, and the responsibility to be the best at what they do, no matter what anyone may think.
+I don't believe in the idea of the "guilty pleasure," at least in music anyway.
+Every artist has their place and the responsibility to be the best at what they do, no matter what anyone may think.
 Steps did that.

 [Editor's Note: All of Steps discography is in print, the mass of it available via import.
 For more information on Steps visit: Steps Official.-QH]